-Excelsior College is committed to the principle that every individual have full and equal enjoyment of all Excelsior College educational services.
-The College seeks to ensure access by providing appropriate accommodations to individuals with a disability consistent with state and federal law.
+Excelsior University is committed to the principle that every individual have full and equal enjoyment of all Excelsior University educational services.
+Excelsior seeks to ensure access by providing appropriate accommodations to individuals with a disability consistent with state and federal law.

 The Americans with Disabilities Act (“ADA”) defines a disability as any physical or mental impairment that substantially limits one or more major life activities.”
 Major life activities include, but are not limited to, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.